intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

     ```

-### Key Management Service (KMS) Setup
+### Key Management Service (KMS) and Attestation Service (AS) Setup
 Key Management Service (KMS) helps you manage cryptographic keys for your services.
 In BigDL PPML end-to-end workflow, KMS is used to generate keys, encrypt the input data and decrypt the result of Big Data & AI applications.
-You can choose to use the KMS service which PPML provides or your own one.
+Attestation Service (AS) makes sure applications of the customer actually run in the SGX MREnclave signed above by customer-self, rather than a fake one fake by an attacker.
+You can choose to use the KMS and AS which PPML provides or your own one.

-To use the KMS service in PPML, follow the document: https://github.com/intel-analytics/BigDL/blob/main/ppml/services/pccs-ehsm/kubernetes/README.md
+BigDL PPML use EHSM as the reference type of KMS & AS, follow the document to deploy EHSM: https://github.com/intel-analytics/BigDL/blob/main/ppml/services/ehsm/kubernetes/README.md

-### Attestation Service (AS) Setup
-placeholder

 ### Start BigDL PPML Client Container
 1. Prepare BigDL PPML Docker Image